vedantupadhye/vedantupadhye/README.md

 <h1 align="center">Hi 👋, I'm Vedant</h1>
-<h3 align="center">👋 Hi there!
-I’m a passionate full-stack developer with expertise in building scalable web applications.
+<h3 align="center">I’m a passionate full-stack developer with expertise in building scalable web applications.
 Currently, I’m a Software Developer Intern at Hitachi India and previously interned as a <br> Front-End Developer at CliniQ360. 🚀</h3>

 - 🔭 I’m currently working on [ML and LLM](https://github.com/vedantupadhye/Pdf_ChatNext)